 - Once you submit the documents and pay the application fee, your application will be processed within 40 working days.
 If your case is complex, however, the processing might take longer.

 Once your documents are verified and your Irish Passport Application is approved, you will receive an Irish Passport valid for 10 years.

 At Total Law, our lawyers have helped many people submit their Irish Citizenship Applications.

 Going through the application process alone can be stressful and complex as there are many requirements that need to be met.
-Our lawyers can help you understand what they are and can determine whether you meet them.
+Our team can help you understand what they are and can determine whether you meet them.
 They can also assist you with calculating your reckonable residence in Ireland.

 Call us today on +353 061 518 025 to find out more about how Total Law can help.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.

 Fast Track Package